Frans De Waal

 De Waal is a Dutch scientist who has spent his whole life studying the complex traits of animals such as bonobos and macaques.
-Within his own line of work, primatology, one of the most emotionally charged terms is anthropomorphism, a term which De Waal has fought against for a long time.
-We may not be eager to believe that animals are more emotional aware or ‘awake’ than we think, but this is the very fact that De Waal is out to prove.
-In his new book Are We Smart Enough to Know How Smart Animals Are? he demystifies many long held assumptions with the intention on reorienting our worldview.
+Within his line of work, primatology, one of the most emotionally charged terms is anthropomorphism, a name which De Waal has fought against for a long time.
+We may not be eager to believe that animals are more emotionally aware or ‘awake’ than we think, but this is the very fact that De Waal is out to prove.
+In his new book Are We Smart Enough to Know How Smart Animals Are?
+He demystifies many long-held assumptions to reorient our worldview.

 Your latest book is called Are We Smart Enough to Know How Smart Animals Are.
 Quite a contentious title?
 What issues were you hoping to raise with it?

-I have been in this field for a long time and I feel that for the last century we have not done our best to appreciate animals.
-It’s only in the last 25 years that we’ve started really working on it and there’s a younger generation of scientists who have moved away from the human/animal comparison and moved towards asking, what can animals do that is useful for them in their environment?
+I have been in this field for a long time, and I feel that for the last century we have not done our best to appreciate animals.
+It’s only in the previous 25 years that we’ve started working on it, and there’s a younger generation of scientists who have moved away from the human/animal comparison and moved towards asking, what can animals do that is useful for them in their environment?
 And what kind of cognition do they have?

 We’re still very much focused on things that humans are good at such as tool use, but it’s not the entire focus anymore.
 So we are doing a much better job at the moment than we did during the last century on this.